Mc-Zen/tidy/docs/tidy-guide.typ

 By default, an outline for all definitions is displayed at the top.
 This behaviour can be turned off with the parameter `show-outline` of #ref-fn("show-module()").

-There is another nice little feature: in the docstring, you can cross-reference other definitions with the extra syntax `@@repeat()` or `@@awful-pi`.
+There is another nice little feature: in the doc-comment, you can cross-reference other definitions with the standard Typst syntax for referencing objects, e.g., `@repeat` or `@awful-pi`.
 This will automatically create a link that when clicked in the PDF will lead you to the documentation of that definition.
+Parameters of functions can be referenced as `@repeat.num`.

-Of course, everything happens instantaneously, so you can see the live result while writing the docs for your package.
+Of course, compilation happens almost instantaneously, so you can see the live result while writing the docs for your package.
 Keep your code documented!

 = More options

-Sometimes you want to document "private" functions and variables but omit them in the public documentation.
+Sometimes you might want to document "private" functions and variables but omit them in the public documentation.
 In order to hide all definitions starting with an underscore, you may set `omit-private-definitions` to `true` in the call to #ref-fn("show-module()").
-Similarly, "implementation parameters" to otherwise public functions occur once in a while.
-These are then used internally by the library.
-In order to conceal such parameters which may lead to confusion with dedicated documentation readers, you can name them with a leading underscore and set `omit-private-parameters` to `true` as well.
+Similarly, "internal" parameters of otherwise public functions can be concealed by naming them with a leading underscore and setting `omit-private-parameters` to `true` as well.

-#pagebreak()
 = Accessing user-defined symbols <user-defined-symbols>